Alfresco/docs-alfresco/search-enterprise/latest/using/unsupported.md

 * Resource limiting
 * Scoped search
 * Statistics
-* Search for optional, mandatory, and excluded elements of a query
 * Search for an exact term
 * Fuzzy matching
 * Grouped search queries